-- Expedition fitness.
+• Expedition fitness.

 - Telling people where you are going.

-- Identifying and avoiding hazards.
+- Undertaking a risk assessment.

-- · Keeping together.
+- Keeping together.

-- Weather forecasts knowing how, where and when to obtain weather forecasts, relating weather forecasts to observed conditions, looking for signs which will indicate changes in the weather.
+• Weather forecasts - knowing how, where and when to obtain weather forecasts, relating weather forecasts to observed conditions, looking for signs which will indicate changes in the weather.